What does a Councillor do?

 - be focused on quality improvement; and

-- be a role model for other physicians.
+- be a role model for other CPSA regulated members.

 Why become a CPSA Councillor?

 In Alberta, we have the privilege of profession-led regulation.
-This privilege is dependent on keeping public trust in all we do, including registering physicians and setting standards of practice.
+This privilege is dependent on keeping public trust in all we do, including registering physicians and physician assistants, and setting standards of practice.
 If we ever lose the public’s trust, our future to self-regulate will be in jeopardy.

-By having public, physician and university representatives on Council, we can continue to provide a well-balanced and thoughtful approach to the business of medical regulation.
+By having public, regulated member and university representatives on Council, we can continue to provide a well-balanced and thoughtful approach to the business of medical regulation.

 What is the time commitment?

 Council generally meets for two days, four times a year, at CPSA’s office in Edmonton.
 Meetings usually take place in March, May, September and December, and run from 8:30 a.m. – 4:30 p.m.
 Meetings usually start as a closed session (in-camera) before opening the doors to the public and media.

 As a Council member, you must give yourself time to fully review agenda material before each meeting.

 You may also have to sit on a Council committee or sub-committee, which can meet anywhere from four to 12 times per year.